cdktf/cdktf-provider-cloudflare/docs/pagesProject.typescript.md

 - *Type:* string[]

+A list of paths that should be watched to trigger a preview deployment.
+Wildcard syntax (`*`) is supported.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/pages_project#path_includes PagesProject#path_includes}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.12.0/docs/resources/pages_project#path_includes PagesProject#path_includes}

 ---